amandoabreu/amandoabreu.github.io/index.markdown

 hello: "Hey there!"
 ---

-I'm a self-taught Web Designer and Developer, my first contact with programming was with hardware in C and Assembly for my robotics projects, and later moved onto Web and Mobile App Development.
+I'm a self-taught Web Developer, my first contact with programming was with C and Assembly for my robotics projects, and later moved onto Web and Mobile App Development.

-I started doing freelance work in 2010 and since then I've worked in-house for Rightcolors, Worklovers, Niobo, and Portugal Telecom.
+I like making pretty and fast user interfaces, but I also like manipulating data.

-I currently work at [@trivago](https://www.facebook.com/lifeattrivago/?fref=ts) and live in Düsseldorf, Germany.
+I currently work [@trivago](https://www.facebook.com/lifeattrivago/?fref=ts) and live in Düsseldorf, Germany.

-Here is some stuff I've done: [https://amando-abr.eu/did](https://amando-abr.eu/did)
+Here is some stuff I've [done](https://amando-abr.eu/did).

 You can reach me via email: amando.abreu@gmail.com.